mustafaAbdAlRazzak/gaia_nutrition_plans/README.md

 1. The app calls a Supabase Edge Function to request food items and their nutritional information from the USDA FDC API.
 2. The Edge Function securely uses the API key to fetch the data and returns the results to the app.
 3. The app parses the returned data and saves it into the local SQLite database using SQFlite.
 4. The locally stored data is then used for meal planning, search, and other app features without requiring repeated network calls.

+**Screenshots:**
 <p float="left">
   <img src="readme_images/Screenshot_20251003_170455_com_example_gaia_nutrition_plans_MainActivity.jpg" alt="Food list screen" width="250" />
   <img src="readme_images/Screenshot_20251003_170502_com_example_gaia_nutrition_plans_MainActivity.jpg" alt="Food details screen" width="250" />